26 August 2025

 “I’m fasting,” I explained.

-Nope, didn’t keep it private.
-And I figured that was okay.
-I was being honest, right?
+Nope, I didn’t keep it private.
+And I figured that was okay—I was being honest, right?
 What am I supposed to do, lie?

-But properly, what I was supposed to do was pray.
-Somewhere else.
-Not in the restaurant.
+But properly, what I was supposed to do was not go to the restuarant.
+I was to pray, somewhere else.

 What about fellowship?
 What about socializing with my Christian friends?
-Well it never occurred to me—and never occurs to a lot of people who go to restaurants with their friends and just sip water—is that we’re skipping socializing too.
-To the ancient Hebrews, same as to the people of Jesus’s day, and same as to Christians today, mealtimes are social occasions.
-People didn’t just eat on the job; they stopped, sat down (or in Roman times, lay down), and ate together.
+Well it never occurred to me—and it’ll never occurs to lots of people who go to restaurants with their Christian friends and just sip water—is when we fast, we’re not just skipping a meal; we’re also skipping socialization.
+To the ancient Hebrews, same as the people of Jesus’s day, same as Christians of our day, mealtimes are social occasions.
+People back then didn’t just eat on the go; they stopped, sat down (or in Roman times, lay down), and ate together.
 And talked.
 Maybe dysfunctionally, but they talked.
 Socializing’s part of it.
 Always has been.

-Yeah, they might ask, “Where were you?” and you can honestly tell them, “Somewhere else.”
+Yeah, later they might ask, “Where were you?”
+At which point you can truthfully tell them, “Somewhere else.”
 Seldom will people press you further.
 Meanwhile you kept your fasting private.
 As you should.

 (Now I should also remind you Christians aren’t to fast on feast days.
 Which means if you’re fasting after church, you’re probably doing it wrong: If Sunday is your Sabbath, eat!
 Go eat with your friends.
 Go ahead and socialize.
 Save your fast for the rest of the week; God wants you to take a break, so do.)

-So most of the time when Christians go to restaurants and don’t eat, it’s because they don’t understand how fasting works, or the point.
+So most of the time when Christians go to restaurants and don’t eat, it’s because they don’t understand how fasting works.
+Nor the point.
 They don’t realize we’re meant to replace our mealtime with prayer time.
-(And don’t realize we’re not to fast on Sabbath.)
-They don’t know any better.
-So don’t be hard on ’em; cut ’em slack, and correct them gently.
+(Nor realize we’re not to fast on Sabbath.)
+They don’t know any better, so don’t be hard on ’em: Cut ’em slack, and correct them gently.

-But yeah, there are those Christians who know exactly what they’re doing, and are being the very hypocrites Jesus told us not to be.
-These folks wanna be seen not eating.
-Seen depriving themselves.
-Wanna show off what good Christians they are.
-“Setting a good example for others,” they might tell themselves—but that’s rubbish; they’re totally playacting.
+Still, there are certain Christians who know exactly what they’re doing, and are being the very hypocrites Jesus told us not to be.
+These folks wanna be seen depriving themselves, seen not eating, and show off what good devout fasting Christians they are.
+“I’m setting a good example for others,” they might tell themselves.
+Which is rubbish; they’re totally playacting.

 Don’t even let ’em know you’re fasting.